 The government has boosted renewables by paying producers for energy and guaranteeing prices.
 Germany’s renewable-energy surge has contributed to a 27 percent reduction in its greenhouse gas emissions.

-While some complain of sacrificing growth for protecting environment, the data suggests that countries making concerted efforts to reduce carbon footprint have made the greatest gains in combating climate change, with associated benefits for ecosystems and human health.
+While some complain of sacrificing growth for protecting environment, the data suggests that world’s most environmentally friendly countries are making concerted efforts to reduce carbon footprint have made the greatest gains in combating climate change, with associated benefits for ecosystems and human health.